 What are signs and symptoms of an allergic reaction to the flu shot?

 Formerly, those who are allergic to eggs or who have had a serious reaction to a previous flu shot were directed to discuss the situation with a doctor prior to receiving a flu shot.
 However, in 2017 revised guidance from the Influenza Vaccine and Egg Allergy Practice Parameter Workgroup commissioned by Joint Task Force on Practice Parameters (JTFPP) stated that the flu vaccine poses such a small risk to egg-allergic patients that even asking about egg allergy is no longer necessary.
 The influenza vaccine can be administered to people who are allergic to eggs without any special precautions.

 Another extremely rare potential complication of a flu shot is Guillain-Barré syndrome.
 This is a disease characterized by nerve damage, weakness, and fever that developed in some cases in association with the swine flu vaccine in 1976.
 Only one research study has shown any association of Guillain-Barré syndrome with subsequent flu shots developed since 1976.
 That study showed that only one person out of 1 million vaccinated persons may be at risk of Guillain-Barré syndrome associated with the vaccine.

 It's recommended that everyone over 6 months of age receive the flu vaccine.
 The risks of complications from the flu are more serious than any potential risks of the flu shot.
-Only those people allergic to eggs and those who have had a previous severe reaction to the shot (an allergic reaction or Guillain-Barré syndrome) should consult a doctor before receiving the vaccine.
+Only those who have had a previous severe reaction to the shot (Guillain-Barré syndrome) should consult a doctor before receiving the vaccine.

 Quick Guide10 Foods to Eat When You Have the Flu in Pictures